-MK 735 Start Up Marketing in New Econ (3 credit(s))
+MK 735 Start Up Marketing in New Econ (3 credits)

-Prerequisite(s): GR 523 (or PF 506) Note: Not open to students who have completed GR 735 and/or MK 755A.
+Note: Not open to students who have completed GR 735 and/or MK 755A.

 Startup Marketing in the New Economy is a Corporate Immersion course focusing on solving business problems with the launch of a new product or service.
 Emphasizes the use of multidisciplinary skills to identify, define, and solve complex issues within the firm.
 Covers multiple topics including finance, accounting, management, marketing, technology, and the law.
 Helpful to understand technology and cultural idioms.
 Involves significant group work and the ability to meet tight deadlines.
 Deliverables may be sequential, but often unrelated and with frequent changes throughout the semester.
 Need immense curiosity, ability to research, search capability, and experience investigating multiple industries.
 Emphasizes the ability to use both written and oral skills in formal business presentations to top management.
 Requires the ability to defend analyses and recommendations under pressure and strict time constraints.